| This is an informational

 Peter West (London

 & Edinburgh: Chambers, 1923).
-To be published by Anglophile Books in
+Anglophile Books is the North American

 The Starry Mantle: Poems (London: